adhiluphanna/deliciousrecipeh/content/post/959-recipe-of-ultimate-cocktail-eggs.md

 - "1 spoon Lemon juice"
 - "As required Oil to fry"
 recipeinstructions:
-- "In a bowl mash the potatoes adding onion, salt, chilli, black pepper &amp; lemon juice.
+- "In a bowl mash the potatoes adding onion, salt, chilli, black pepper & lemon juice.
 Make a dough and keep aside."
 - "Now clean boiled eggs.
 Take a portion from the potato mixture flattened it out on your palm place the whole egg in the middle and overlap it with the mixture as shown in picture."
 - "Dip the egg potato ball in cornflour slurry (1/2 bowl cornflour mixted 2 spoonfull of water)"
 - "Soon after the slurry bath give your roll a dip of semolina.
 Heat oil in a pan and fry it.
-Cut in half &amp; serve with your favourite dip / sauce/ ketchup/ chutney/ bhujiya for extra crunch.
+Cut in half & serve with your favourite dip / sauce/ ketchup/ chutney/ bhujiya for extra crunch.
 Salad goes really well with it.
 Cocktail Eggs are ready to serve."
 categories:
 - Recipe
 tags: